valendesigns/option-tree/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.1.7 =
+Lots of additions, none critical just fun.
+Added layouts & upload to slider.
+As well, started including action hooks for extending and integrating with other plugins.

 = 1.1.6 =
 Added theme integration for developers.
 It's now possible to have a default XML file included in your theme to populate the theme options and hide the settings and docs pages.
 Read more about this in the plugins built in documentation.